Shabthana123/Post-Viewer/README.md

 - Select posts and save them to a backend database.
 - View all saved posts.
 - Delete saved posts.
-- Responsive and clean UI suitable for both light and dark themes.
+- Responsive and clean UI.

 ## Tech Stack